TheAliAmir28/Project-3-C-Language-ASM-and-Optimization-/optimization_analysis.md

 ```

 Also notice that `-O0` uses `%rbp` as a frame pointer, meaning it always keeps track of
-the base of the stack frame. `-O1` and `-O3` drop it entirely — they don't need it once
+the base of the stack frame. `-O1` and `-O3` drop it entirely.
+They don't need it once
 variables are in registers.

 Why does this matter?
 Registers are faster.
 A memory load takes multiple cycles; a register